Paperspace/tpu-resnet/README.md

 ### Running the model on Gradient
 This model assumes the input data is availabe in a publicly accessible Google cloud storage bucket--in this case we are using the randomly generated fake dataset located at `gs://cloud-tpu-test-datasets/fake_imagenet`

+A typical pythoncommand you would run on Gradient job runner would be:

 	python resnet_main.py \
 	  --master=$TPU_GRPC_URL \
 	  --data_dir=gs://cloud-tpu-test-datasets/fake_imagenet \